Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Soft-virtual rapidity distribution

-In ancillary file, the explicit expressions of all the anomalous dimensions including the QCD $\beta$-functions to three loops can be found.
+In Online Resource, the explicit expressions of all the anomalous dimensions including the QCD $\beta$-functions to three loops can be found.
 In the following section, we describe how our formulation of SV rapidity distribution naturally leads us to the soft gluon resummation for any generic $2 \rightarrow n$ scattering process.